pamelamartello/pamelamartello.github.io/content/portfolio/work16.md

 This collections is made out of silver 925 and brass with 18k yellow gold plating.
 You need to know that metals react to the environment and can change with the time and care that you put.

 Silver and brass are metals that can get tarnished with the time, it is normal.
+Gold plated jewellery will wear off over time, however you can make it last longer taking extra care when wearing, storing and cleaning it.
-Gold plating is a "bath" that with the time will run off.
-So try to avoid using any kind of chemicals to clean your jewelry.
+Try to avoid using any kind of chemicals to clean your jewelry.
 All you need to clean them is some soft cloth.

 ![care instructions](/img/moon_dance_care/care_1.png)